-Active, reserve, and National Guard service members interested in using Tuition Assistance must first determine eligibility with their respective branches and commands.
-Veteran services will provide students with a Tuition Assistance degree plan, quarterly advising, and assistance submitting the appropriate paperwork necessary to pay tuition and fees.
+Active, reserve, and National Guard service members interested in using federal tuition assistance must first determine their eligibility with their respective branches and commands.
+Veteran services will provide students with a Tuition Assistance Program plan, quarterly advising, and assistance submitting the appropriate paperwork necessary to access tuition assistance.